Piranha Plant: Other appearances

 The Piranha Plant has made numerous cameo appearances outside of Mario franchise media.
 In The Legend of Zelda: Link's Awakening (1993) and its 2019 remake, Piranha Plants appear as enemies in dungeons, and in the latter game, the Piranha Plant is one of multiple Mario collectibles that can be won from a crane game.
 In Lego City Undercover (2013), which features several references to the Mario franchise in the form of Easter eggs, the player can water a green Warp Pipe to sprout a Fire Piranha Plant.
 Piranha Plants also appear in a Yoshi-themed side-scrolling level added to the Wii U version of Sonic Lost World (2013) as DLC.

 In January 2019, the Piranha Plant was added via DLC as the first post-release playable character in Super Smash Bros.
 Ultimate (2018).
 The game's director, Masahiro Sakurai, stated that he chose the Piranha Plant as a post-release addition because he considered it to be a very well-known character and felt that making it a complimentary early purchase bonus as part of a limited-time offer would be an effective promotional effort.
-While Sakurai acknowledged that the Piranha Plant is an example of a playable character that lies outside of players' typical expectations, he emphasized that having a "good balance" is prioritized over the element of surprise when it comes to the planning of the game's roster.
+While Sakurai acknowledged that the Piranha Plant is an example of a playable character that lies outside of players' typical expectations, he emphasized that having a good balance is prioritized over the element of surprise when it comes to the planning of the game's roster.
+The species also appears in the animated film The Super Mario Bros.
+Movie (2023) and its sequel, The Super Mario Galaxy Movie (2026); in the latter, the antagonist Bowser Jr. is able to use a magic paintbrush to spawn Piranha Plants.

 Promotion and merchandise

 Piranha Plants are presented as prominent attractions in the Super Nintendo World themed area at Universal Studios theme parks.
 A minigame akin to Whac-A-Mole, known as Piranha Plant Nap Mishap, involves up to four players repeatedly slapping the tops of 12 oversized ringing alarm clocks to silence them before they fully "awaken" a massive Piranha Plant that looms overhead.

-A variety of merchandise depicting the Piranha Plant have been produced, including a hand puppet, slippers, and an LED lamp with a light-emitting diode hidden in the Piranha Plant's maw.
+A variety of merchandise depicting the Piranha Plant has been produced, including a hand puppet, slippers, and an LED lamp with a light-emitting diode hidden in the Piranha Plant's maw.
 An Amiibo figurine depicting the Piranha Plant was released in February 2019 following its addition to Super Smash Bros.
 Ultimate.
 A LEGO set based on the Piranha Plant was launched in November 2023.
-A webcam stylized after the Piranha Plant was made available on June 5, 2025, the date of the Nintendo Switch 2's launch.
+A webcam stylized after the Piranha Plant was made available on June 5, 2025, the same date of the Nintendo Switch 2's launch.
 Epoch Games produced a board game centered around the character called Super Mario Piranha Plant Escape!; its gameplay revolves around players rolling dice and advancing figurines that represent Mario and Luigi while attempting to avoid an impending attack from the Piranha Plant centerpiece.